 The Commission currently is seeking additional funding through the use of HUD's Community Development Block Grant program administered by Arkansas Economic Development.

-The agency also is seeking funds from the Arkansas Development Finance Authority, an agency which also receives considerable HUD funding, and is working to secure a Memorandum of Understanding between our agencies to assist in efforts to affirmatively further fair housing in the State of Arkansas.
+Notably, in 2011, the Commission entered into a Memorandum of Understanding (MOU) with the Arkansas Development Finance Authority (ADFA) to affirmatively further fair housing in the State of Arkansas.